DavinciAW/wiki-novel-nanami/README.md

-This is a wiki for my own novel's characters titled "Nanami".
+This is a testing wiki for my own novel's characters titled "Nanami".
 Nanami is a short from "Nana" and "Milk", the two protagonists of this novel.

-Ini adalah wiki untuk karakter novelku berjudul "Nanami".
+Ini adalah testing wiki untuk karakter novelku berjudul "Nanami".
 Nanami adalah singkatan dari "Nana" dan "Milk", dua protagonis novel ini.